 Full details of how to enter can be found on the Entry Guidelines and Entry Form documents below.

 - A payment of £500 to the winner.

 - An allowance of £250 to choose a book for the University of Edinburgh’s Special Collections, to be selected with Special Collections staff.

 - Membership of the Friends of Edinburgh University Library.

 - Entry to the national student book collecting prize, sponsored by the Antiquarian Booksellers Association.

-- The winner will also be given the possibility of exhibiting a selection of his or her collection in the Centre for Research Collections.
+- The winner will also be given the opportunity to exhibit a selection of their collection in the Centre for Research Collections.